Wow, what explosive hearings in the House Judiciary Committee today as they had very at times contentious exchanges over whistleblower testimony.

 I mean, this is devastating.

-The DOJ has been politicized, it has been weaponized.
+The DOJ has been politicized.

 Let's go to another FBI whistleblower, this one, Marcus Allen, saying he's been retaliated against by having his security clearance revoked.

-Uh now, by the way, then he says the FBI retaliated against him after he filed the complaint against them.
+Now, by the way, then he says the FBI retaliated against him after he filed the complaint against them.

 Listen.

-As the holder of a top secret security clearance since 2001, I've been trusted with the nation's greatest secrets.
+As the holder of a top-secret security clearance since 2001, I've been trusted with the nation's greatest secrets.

 So why am I here today?